 From the above inequality, we obtain

 where $\Lambda^E_{\mathbbm{u}}(T):={\frac{1}{T} \int_{0}^{T} \mathbbm{u}(t) {\rm d}t}$.

-The bound in \ref{equ:speeed_limit_entanglemen_unitary} provides the minimum time-scale for certain change in the entanglement of a bipartite system by any unitary process.
-From \eqref{equ:speeed_limit_entanglemen_unitary}, bounds similar to \eqref{speeed_limit_entanglement_production} and \eqref{speeed_limit_entanglement_depletation} can be obtained for unitary dynamics which provides a lower bound on the minimum time required to generate a certain amount of entanglement (staring from the separable state) or fully deplete a certain amount of entanglement.
+The bound in \ref{equ:speeed_limit_entanglemen_unitary} provides the minimum time scale for certain changes in the entanglement of a bipartite system by any unitary process.
+From \ref{equ:speeed_limit_entanglemen_unitary}, bounds similar to \ref{speeed_limit_entanglement_production} and \ref{speeed_limit_entanglement_depletation} can be obtained for unitary dynamics which provides a lower bound on the minimum time required to generate a certain amount of entanglement (staring from the separable state) or fully deplete a certain amount of entanglement.

 Note that all the calculations up to this point have been done assuming that the support of $\sigma_t$ must be greater than or equal to the support of $\rho_t$ for all $t\in [t_0,t_1]$.
-But there can be some CPTP dynamics that violate this assumption and in that scenario, none of the bounds will be valid.
+However, there can be some CPTP dynamics that violate this assumption, and in that scenario, none of the bounds will be valid.
 To circumvent this problem, we now take trace distance to define a distance-based entanglement measure to calculate the speed limits on entanglement dynamics.